Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/20 - Trees and graphs.md

 5. F (second child of B) becomes right child of E

 Confusing right? ahahah will probably be in the exam.
-I would personally just keep
+I would personally just keep first 2 nodes and push the rest down the tree until a space is available, but what do I know.

+> [!warn] Before moving on..
+> I need to mention
+---

 ## Heaps